 I was a two-time Jack Kent Cooke scholar, maintained volunteer relationships with the American Cancer Society and Leukemia and Lymphoma Society, and co-organized Nikki’s Run Walk & Roll - an annual 5k fundraiser raising over $130,000 for pediatric cancer research and support programs.

 I am also a cancer survivor.
 I was diagnosed with chronic myelogenous leukemia in 1997 and had a bone marrow transplant in 1999.
 These experiences eventually fostered my research interests which focus on adjustment and quality of life in cancer survivors, their spouses, and their children, as well as adjustment and growth following traumatic events in general.
-Another of my primary research interests is the development and maintenance of gender-role traits and behaviors and the resulting influence on health-behaviors and well-being across the lifespan.
+My other primary research interests involve the development and maintenance of gender-role traits and behaviors and the resulting influence on health-behaviors and well-being across the lifespan.

 My teaching interests and courses include